-If you are in the area and looking for a place to celebrate the Eucharist please consider joining us!
+If you are in the area and looking for a place to celebrate the Eucharist this summer, please consider joining us!
 Weekend Masses at St. Lawrence are at 4:00 PM on Saturday and 8:00 and 10:00 AM on Sunday; at Holy Family in Lidderdale at 6:00 PM on Saturday with the first weekend of the month, 8:30 on Sunday Morning.
 Our weekday Mass at St. Lawrence is celebrated at 7:00 AM Tuesday through Friday.

-Most sincerely yours in “The Christ”,
+Most sincerely yours in Christ,

 Fr.
 Craig A. Collison, Pastor